US federal agencies targeted by DOGE: AmeriCorps

+In April 2025, DOGE has placed all of AmeriCorps leadership and 500 full-time federal workers on administrative leave with pay; remained 15% of its staff.

 Consumer Financial Protection Bureau (CFPB)

 The Consumer Financial Protection Bureau (CFPB) is responsible for consumer protection in the financial sector.

 On November 27, 2024, Musk proposed eliminating the CFPB.
 On February 1, 2025, Trump agents fired CFPB Director Rohit Chopra.
 Chopra was replaced by Trump insider and Project 2025 advocate Russell Vought, who attempted to shutter and close the CFPB.
 Musk tweeted "CFPB RIP" on February 7.
 Concurrently, data and websites related to the CFPB were removed from the internet.

 On February 14, 2025, U.S. District Judge Amy Berman Jackson commanded Donald Trump, Elon Musk and DOGE stand down on any attempts to reduce staffing, remove funding, delete any data, or otherwise interfere with operations of the CFPB.
 Berman Jackson's order specified that they "shall not delete, destroy, remove, or impair any data or other CFPB records" and "It is further ordered that Defendants shall not terminate any CFPB employee, except for cause."
 Multiple unions, groups and individuals filed a variety of lawsuits challenging any attacks on the CFPB, whose existence is governed and established in federal law by the Dodd–Frank Wall Street Reform and Consumer Protection Act, and can only be removed by changes in federal law.

 On February 28, Wired reported that DOGE has put a $1 spending limit on the Smart Pay system at the agency.

 On March 28, 2025, the judge issued a temporary injunction that ordered Trump administration to stop dismantling the CFPB and reinstate all terminated employees.
 Amy Berman Jackson wrote in the order, "There is a substantial risk that the defendants will complete the destruction of the agency completely in violation of law well before the Court can rule on the merits, and it will be impossible to rebuild."